Mestios/mestios-docs/mkdocs/docs/index.md

            <img src = "assets/collective-opinion.svg" alt="Collective intelligence"/>
         </div>
         <div class="usecase-caption">
-            UPlatform to unlock collective intelligence
+            Platform to unlock collective intelligence
         </div>
         <div class="usecase-description">
             The intention of Mestios is to make a platform where through collaboration we could find solutions for the actual problems.